 - A conclusion section that explains that the author will be available to help the person throughout recovery

-The Johnson Model of intervention consists of the usual team of family and friends and a therapist or interventionist.
+- Johnson Model of intervention consists of the usual team of family and friends and a therapist or interventionist.
 The team has an initial planning session where they decide what it is they want to explain to the subject, and the interventionist helps the team develop these goals.
-This is a nonconfrontational approach that focuses just on the facts regarding the individual’s substance use, the concern that the team members have for the subject, and real evidence (this can also include statistical information from research studies) as to how the individual’s substance abuse is detrimental.
+This is a non-confrontational approach that focuses just on the facts regarding the individual’s substance use, the concern that the team members have for the subject, and real evidence (this can also include statistical information from research studies) as to how the individual’s substance abuse is detrimental.
 There is no expression of anger or blame allowed.
 The team also decides on a minimum of three treatment options to present to the subject.
 These treatment options are most effective if they cover a range of different types of treatment as opposed to three separate types of the same treatment.
 The research indicates that when a Johnson Model intervention is implemented, it can be successful; however, the majority of individuals who attempt this approach actually did not fully complete the intervention.

-The Albany-Rochester Interventional Sequence for Engagement (ARISE) model is a complex model of intervention that has three levels to its approach.
+- Albany-Rochester Interventional Sequence for Engagement (ARISE) model is a complex model of intervention that has three levels to its approach.
 It was developed as a functional alternative to the Johnson Model.

-Level I begins when a prospective member of the intervention team contacts a certified interventionist to help organize an intervention.
+- Level I begins when a prospective member of the intervention team contacts a certified interventionist to help organize an intervention.
 The interventionist organizes an initial meeting with all members of the intervention team, and the subject of the intervention is encouraged to join the organizational meetings.

-Level II occurs when the actual intervention meetings take place.
+- Level II occurs when the actual intervention meetings take place.
 In this model, there can be more than one intervention meeting.
 The subject is encouraged to get help at these meetings and often enters treatment.

-In level III, the subject is presented with serious consequences if treatment is not chosen.
+- Level III, the subject is presented with serious consequences if treatment is not chosen.
 This is a last-resort meeting.

 The ARISE model has empirical research to support its use and is the model developed by the Association of Interventionist Specialists to get individuals with substance use disorders into treatment.